forrybg/fori-tech-secure-system/proposal.md

 ## 👥 Team & Capacity

+“Accounting and legal services will be provided through external contracts.
+This approach ensures flexibility and cost-efficiency while maintaining compliance with EU funding requirements.”
 ### Project Coordinator

 **Hristofor Lyudmilov Hristov** – Network Operations Specialist with extensive experience in cybersecurity, infrastructure, and Web technologies.
 He has worked in telecom and global support environments, and holds certifications including CCNA, MTCNA, and LPI.
 Currently pursuing an MSc in Informatics, he leads the project with a focus on secure architecture, compliance, and innovation.